Emily Barrett, Ph.D.

 Todd A. Jusko, Ph.D.

-Department of Public Health SciencesDefining the impact of environmental chemicals on immunity and immune-mediated diseases and as a mechanism for susceptibility to other disease outcomes, such as neurobehavioral disorders.
+Public Health SciencesDefining the impact of environmental chemicals on immunity and immune-mediated diseases and as a mechanism for susceptibility to other disease outcomes, such as neurobehavioral disorders.

 Karl D. Kieburtz, M.D., M.P.H.